autonity/docs.autonity.org/content/docs/oracle/run-oracle/_index.md

 - Adaptor code template `template_plugin` in [`/plugins`<i class='fas fa-external-link-alt'></i>](https://github.com/autonity/autonity-oracle/tree/master/plugins).
 - Guide for how _To write a new plugin_ using the template in [`/plugins/README`<i class='fas fa-external-link-alt'></i>](https://github.com/clearmatics/autonity-oracle/tree/master/plugins#readme).

-### Configure ATN/NTN data source plugin

-No configuration is required for the testnet ATN/NTN Simulator built when [installing oracle server data source plugins](/oracle/install-oracle/#install-plugin).

-### Develop plugins
-Additional data adaptors for any external data source can be developed using the oracle server's plugin template.
-See:

-- Adaptor code template `template_plugin` in [`/plugins`<i class='fas fa-external-link-alt'></i>](https://github.com/autonity/autonity-oracle/tree/master/plugins).
-- Guide for how _To write a new plugin_ using the template in [`/plugins/README`<i class='fas fa-external-link-alt'></i>](https://github.com/clearmatics/autonity-oracle/tree/master/plugins#readme).

 <!--
 ## Run Autonity Oracle Server as Docker image {#run-docker}